|Basic InformationLatest NewsQuestions and AnswersLinksBook Reviews|

 Unfortunately, caregivers aren't the only influences in a young child's world.
 Kids will see cheese doodles, sugary cereals, and chocolate cupcakes on television or in grocery store displays.
 They will also inevitably sit next to or play with other children who eat a mind-boggling array of unhealthy junk foods.
 Caregivers should continue to model and encourage their children to engage in positive eating habits by making healthy choices at the store, restaurants, and friend's homes.
 Neither children nor adults should be eating salty fried snacks, fat and sugar-loaded sweets, caffeinated soft drinks, or greasy fast food as part of their daily menu.
 However, it's alright for caregivers to provide an occasional treat or splurge for their children.
 Allowing such treats teaches young children an important lesson from an early age that there are no bad or forbidden foods.
 Allowing all desired foods to be consumed (if in small portions and only occasionally) helps to defend children (especially little girls) from developing eating disorders later on in life.

 If young children learn to like healthful foods and to make wise eating choices early on, they will be more likely to continue healthy eating behavior in adulthood and consequently to become healthier adults.
 Healthy eating, combined with adequate exercise, can protect young children from developing obesity.
-According to new research, nearly 25% of American children are obese, which means that their body weight is 20% more than what it should be for their age, gender, and physical build.
+According to by the World Health Organization, 42 million children under the age of 5 were overweight or obese in 2013.
+Obese means that their body weight is 20% more than what it should be for their age, gender, and physical build.
 As a result, more and more school-age children are being diagnosed with chronic diseases such as Type II diabetes, where the body cannot respond properly to insulin (a hormone that is involved in breaking down sugars in food).
 Type II diabetes was once known as "adult-onset diabetes", because this disease was relatively rare in children.
 However, the rising numbers of overweight or obese youth have changed the use of this term.

 Children who are obese run the risk of developing social and emotional problems.
 For example, obese children are often ostracized or become the targets of bullies.
 These children may feel isolated and lonely, develop low self-esteem, and become anxious or depressed.
 In addition, children who are obese run a high risk of staying obese as adults.
 Adult obesity can lead to a host of additional health problems such as diabetes, cancer, stroke, and heart disease.